f3rnand0/wallet-manager/README.md

 4. /api/credit: credits a specified amount to a user's account by providing an amount and a unique transaction id.
 An error will be returned if the username or account doesn't exist; or the same transaction id was used by a previous transaction.
-5. /api/getTransactionHistory/{username}: provides a list of transactions ordered ascendingly by creation date of a user's account by using the provided {username}.
+5. /api/getTransactionHistory/{username}: provides a list of transactions ordered upwardly by creation date of a user's account by using the provided {username}.

 ### Prerequisites